Pamela Duncan (actress): Biography

 In still another 1959 appearance, Duncan was cast as traveling show performer "Princess Nadja" in the episode "RX: Slow Death" on the syndicated anthology series, Death Valley Days, hosted by the "Old Ranger" (Stanley Andrews).

-On November 11, 2005, Duncan died from a stroke at the Booth Home in Englewood, New Jersey.
+On November 11, 2005, Duncan died from a stroke at the Lillian Booth Actors Home in Englewood, New Jersey, where she had lived for ten years.
 She was 80.